iqbalrosiadi/mlpractical_local/courseworks/coursework_1.md

 ## Introduction

 This coursework is concerned with training multi-layer networks to address the MNIST digit classification problem.
 It builds on the material covered in the first three lab notebooks and the first four lectures.
-It is highly recommended that you complete the fist three lab notebooks before starting the coursework.
+It is highly recommended that you complete the first three lab notebooks before starting the coursework.
 The aim of the coursework is to investigate the effect of learning rate schedules and adaptive learning rates on the progression of training and the final performance achieved by the trained models.

 ## Mechanics